-After learning about Diorhabda dispersal and how diapause timing is changing, we think that these two things could be impacting each other.
-Watch my presentation given at the 2020 Ecological Society of America Meeting to learn more.
+After learning about Diorhabda dispersal and changes in diapause timing, we think that these two traits could be impacting each other.
+Watch my presentation given at the 2020 Virtual Ecological Society of America Meeting to learn more.

 Diorhabda larvae cause the most damage to tamarisk trees.